polyphony-chat/docs/SPECIFICATION.md

 ### 6.2 User identity

 Even though section 6.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide a users' identity key (or keys, in the case of multi-device users) for a given timestamp, when requested.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of a user may change over time and users must sign all messages they send to other servers.

+Likewise, a client should also keep track of all of its own identity keys, to potentially verify their identity in case of a migration.

 ### 6.3 Multi-device support